RPuffer/m1-mean-app/README.md

 ```

 This will build the application and spin up containers for both the application and the mongo db instance

+to access the app using docker-compose, navigate to `localhost:3000`

 ## Overview